 The men’s narratives

 I conducted 21 interviews with men who self-identify as white and upper-middle class living in wealthy neighbourhoods in Rio de Janeiro.
 At the time of the interviews they were aged from forty-three to sixty-year-old.
 The majority of them were freelance professionals, but they also included state employees and one employee of a private company.
 All of the interviewees except for one grew up in families with one or more domestic workers.
-At the moment they were interviewed, all of them employed one or more women to take care of their houses.
+At the moment, they were interviewed, all of them employed one or more women to take care of their houses.
 These men shared the experience of having lived their childhoods and adolescence in settings where black people were present but almost always in the capacity of service workers, and still today they live in a social landscape where whites and blacks almost only ever meet within clearly codified circumstances in which the white people occupy privileged positions and the black people subordinate positions.
 In the interviews, several men described how the female domestic workers were considered inferior to their families and social environments, and how they were taught to reproduce these hierarchical relationships from a very young age.
 Eight of the 21 interviewees recounted having experienced «sexual initiation» with a domestic worker, and 10 of them with a prostitute.
-In some cases these had been collective experiences in which a group of friends or cousins harassed or raped a female domestic worker.
-At other times they described a male relative known to have had sexual relationships with domestic workers, even if this fact was not openly discussed within the family.
+In some cases, these had been collective experiences in which a group of friends or cousins harassed or raped a female domestic worker.
+At other times, they described a male relative known to have had sexual relationships with domestic workers, even if this fact was not openly discussed within the family.
 The men who had not experienced this «sexual initiation» with an empregada nonetheless recognized it as a very common social practice among their generation.

 The way I was socially classified in terms of color, class and gender played a key role in shaping how the interview unfolded.
 As a white, middle-class Brazilian woman (although currently living in Italy) and university researcher, these men identified me as one of them, as somebody with whom they shared a common cultural background.
 The fact that I was considered part of the social environment to which the interviewees belonged encouraged dialogue, as my interlocutors felt they could refer to supposedly «mutual» perceptions and representations.
 While this simplified our encounter, in some cases the qualities they perceived us having in common instead represented an obstacle to speaking about whiteness.
 Most of them did not expect me to consider whiteness an object of research for understanding social relations and racism any more than they did.
 At the same time, I noticed that the men I interviewed felt comfortable talking with me about their adolescent «sexual initiations», incidents which in reality constituted sexual harassment of other women.
 The fact that I was white and middle-class clearly led them to think I would not feel affinity with the poor, black women they had harassed.
 Rather, they assumed I would more easily identify with their point of view regarding the «normalcy» of these incidents of sexual assault and harassment.